Refrigerators recalled due to choking risk from ice maker - NewsBreak

 ( WKBN ) – Electrolux is recalling some Frigidaire and Electrolux refrigerators due to a choking hazard from the ice makers.

-The recall was announced Thursday by the Consumer Product Safety Commission.Father of killed Emory & Henry student files multi-million dollar lawsuit
+The recall was announced Thursday by the Consumer Product Safety Commission.Cheeses sold in several states recalled

 According to CPSC, the ice level detector in the arm of the ice maker can break, causing pieces to fall into the ice bucket.